 100.5.2.1 Delete subparagraph (a) of §86.130-96 and replace with:

-For purposes of determining conformity with 50oF test requirements, the procedures set forth in Part II, Section D. For all hybrid electric vehicles and all vehicles certifying to running loss and useful life evaporative emission standards, the test sequence specified in “California Evaporative Emission Standards and Test Procedures for 2001 through 2025 Model Year Passenger Cars, Light-Duty Trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles and 2001 and Subsequent Model Year Motorcycles” as incorporated by reference in section 1976, title 13, CCR shall apply.
+For purposes of determining conformity with 50oF test requirements, the procedures set forth in Part II, Section D. For all hybrid electric vehicles and all vehicles certifying to running loss and useful life evaporative emission standards, the test sequence specified in “California Evaporative Emission Standards and Test Procedures for 2001 through 2025 Model Year Passenger Cars, Light-Duty Trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles and 2001 and Subsequent through 2028 Model Year Motorcycles” as incorporated by reference in section 1976, title 13, CCR shall apply.

 * * * * *